 Volunteers patrol the parking lot at 96th & Q during weekend Masses, holy days of obligation and weekend events.
 Teams are usually scheduled for one Mass a month.
 Patrolling is done on foot during nice weather and in vehicles if the weather is inclement.
 The Parking Lot Patrol observes and reports, never confronts.

 The Welcoming Committee meets with new parishioners to welcome them to St. Gerald and invites them to join in parish activities in a spirit of stewardship.
-Welcome Sundays are the second and fourth Sunday of each month following the 10:00 a.m.
-Mass in the Church Library at 96th & Q. Volunteer to assist the deacon in greeting those looking to join our parish.
+Welcome Sunday is the second Sunday of each month following every Mass in the Church Library at 96th & Q. Volunteer to assist the deacon in greeting those looking to join our parish.

 The Social Committee plans and organizes social activities in the parish aimed at fostering parish community.
 St. Gerald hosts quarterly Donut Sundays.
 All parishioners are invited with a special invitation being sent to parish newcomers.
 Refreshments may also be served after other parish events.
 Volunteers serve and clean up after these events held at 96th & Q.